USRSE/usrse.github.io/README.md

 ### GitHub CI

 ### Greetings
-This simple greetings action greets first time users (for pull requests and issues).
+This simple greetings action greets first time users (for issues).
 The logic of this is determined by the [greetings.yml](.github/workflows/greetings.yml) workflow.